Mayachitra-Inc/AIPR-LITE/README.md

 # AIPR Lite 1 (64-bit)

-Mayachitra's Advanced Image Pair Registration software
+Mayachitra's Advanced Image Pair Registration Software
 ![Alt Text](Long-Beach-01-b.gif)

 _AIPR Lite 1 (64-bit)_ is an easy-to-use extension to add image registration capabilities directly to your operating system.
 The software seamlessly integrates with Windows Explorer, providing new functions for creating stunningly beautiful panoramas with just a few clicks. _AIPR Lite 1_ comes with an incredibly simple user interface that enables you to create your panorama easily and, most important, without having to master any image processing concepts. <br />